 What are the Requirements to Become a Healthcare Administrator?

 Most employers will typically look for candidates with a Healthcare Administration Degree, a bachelor’s degree program that can be completed in as little as 120 weeks.
 Except for specific cases like nursing home administrator jobs, an additional license or certificate is typically not required.

 Healthcare Administrator Salary

-According to the Bureau of Labor Statistics, the average salary for a healthcare administrator is about $115,000, or about $57 per hour.
+According to the Bureau of Labor Statistics, the average salary* for a healthcare administrator is about $118,000, or about $57 per hour.
 Healthcare administrator salaries in the top 10th percentile can reach as high as $195,000 or more.